Go through any list of traditional food in Norway and one thing becomes clear – it’s a cuisine that was shaped by availability and necessity.

 Whey had been traditionally boiled down to create a soft cheesy spread but it was Anne Hov who had the idea of mixing in cream and boiling it further to create a more solid product.
 This came to be known as fløtemysost.
 She would later add goat’s milk to create Gudbrandsdalsost.

-Rømmegrøt refers to a traditional Norwegian sour cream porridge made with whole milk, wheat flour, sour cream, butter, cinnamon, sugar, and salt.
+Fans of traditional food will surely enjoy rømmegrøt, a classic Norwegian sour cream porridge made with whole milk, wheat flour, sour cream, butter, cinnamon, sugar, and salt.
 It’s a rich and sweet Norwegian dish that’s often enjoyed with cured meat or as a simple meal with crackers and a glass of milk.
 Rømme in Norwegian means “sour cream” while grøt means “porridge”.

-Sursild refers to a traditional Norwegian dish of pickled herring.
+Sursild refers to a traditional food of Norwegian pickled herring.
 It consists of salted herring slices, onions, and various spices like black peppercorns, allspice, cloves, and mustard seeds kept in a jar with a pickling liquid made from water, vinegar, and sugar.

 4. Tørrfisk fra Lofoten

-Tørrfisk fra Lofoten refers to Norwegian stockfish made from air-dried cod.
+When it comes to the traditional food in Norway, tørrfisk fra lofoten should always be part of the discussion.
+It refers to Norwegian stockfish made from air-dried cod.
 Atlantic cod are fished from the waters of Lofoten and Vesterålen and then left to dry naturally on wooden racks called hjell from February till May.

-Norway has been air-drying and preserving cod in this manner for centuries.
+Norwegians have been air-drying and preserving cod in this manner for centuries.
 Thanks to the North Atlantic Current, winters in Lofoten are relatively mild making it an ideal place to produce stockfish.
-The cod can be dried by the cold air and wind without freezing or decomposing.
+The cod can be dried by the cold Norwegian air and wind without freezing or decomposing.

 After air-drying for three months, the cod are matured indoors for another 2-3 months.
 About 80% of the water in the fish evaporates during this process.
 This concentrates the nutrients in the fish making it an even richer source of protein, vitamins, iron, and calcium.

-Lutefisk is a traditional Scandinavian dish popular in Norway, Sweden (lutfisk), and parts of Finland (lipeäkala).
-It refers to a gelatinous fish dish made from tørrfisk pickled in lye.
+Lutefisk is a traditional dish popular in Norway, Sweden (lutfisk), and parts of Finland (lipeäkala).
+One of the stranger Norwegian foods on this list, it refers to a gelatinous fish dish made from tørrfisk pickled in lye.
 Lut in Norwegian means “preserved in lye” while fisk means “codfish”.

 Lutefisk is prepared by rehydrating tørrfisk in water for several days before soaking it further in a water and lye solution.
 As it soaks, the fish swells and loses over half of its protein content, producing a jelly-like consistency.
 It’s then soaked for a few more days in water before it’s cooked – either by steaming, baking, boiling, or even microwaving.